The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 In the dropdown menu click the "+More Add-ins "button.

 It opens the Office store.
-Search for Maven Documents Template Builder there.
+Search for the Maven Documents Template Builder there.

 Read and if you agree with the terms and conditions, check the respective box.
 Click Continue.

 Voilà!
-The "Maven Documents Template Builder" add-in can now be used on the online DOCX file.
+You can now use the "Maven Documents Template Builder" add-in on the online DOCX file.

 Go to appsource.microsoft.com/en-us/product/office/WA200004491 and click Get it now.